Cyber Monday has begun, and deals are going fast. Snag your favorites now!

 May not work with extra-thick items that require a wider shackle.

 Straightforward lock with brass construction that's practical for mid-level applications.
 Can be used outdoors, since it doesn't tend to rust or corrode.
-Competitive price and good value.
+Competitive price.

 May not be ideal for tough tasks, like prolonged exposure to wet and cold.